gammasim/simtools/README.md

 GUIDELINES:

     - Any (functional) module must have a correspondent test module.
-    These modules should be located at 'tests' and names as test_{module name}.py
+    These modules should be located at 'tests' and named as test_{module name}.py
+    - Names should always be validated.
+(See util/names.py)
+    - Generic utilities should go to util/
+    -

 STYLE REMARKS:

+    - Pep8, please
     - Breaking list of arguments when needed: function( par1, par2, par3
     )
     -

 DESIGN REMARKS: